 - Stitch closed and add ribbon if desired.

-Functional decor that sells best in small, giftable sizes.
+Functional decor that sells best in small, giftable sizes people can carry home in one hand.

 - Prime and paint terra cotta pots with acrylics.